Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 -

-is hosted on GitHub , so youβll need a GitHub Account to begin contributing. -
+torchmeteris hosted on GitHub , so youβll need a GitHub Account to begin contributing. -

-uses Git for version control.
-If you're unfamiliar withGit basics
+torchmeteruses Git for version control.
+If you're unfamiliar withGit basicsorGitHub PR workflows, we recommend these resources: -

 Our contribution process draw inspiration from projects like

-.
+numpy,pandas,polars, andrich.
 For reference:

-A. Claim Your Mission¶
+A. Claim Your MissionΒΆ

 Section Overview